The Aftermath-2019

 For bonus points, Muschietti treats fans to a scene including filmmaker Peter Bogdanovich, who cameos as the director of the film based on Bill’s novel.

-It: Chapter Two (2019) provides good entertainment and will please fans of the horror genre and the famous author since the film is very true to the novel.
+It: Chapter Two (2019) offers good entertainment and will please fans of the horror genre and the famous author, as the film is very faithful to the novel.

-As a modern horror experience, the film is a solid win though not without slight missteps.
-Superior in depth and character development to most films in the same vein, it is to be enjoyed and appreciated.
+As a modern horror experience, the film is a solid win, though not without slight missteps.
+Superior in depth and character development to most films in the same vein, it is a film to be enjoyed and appreciated.

 My Fair Lady-1964